Japan's North Alps are famous for their call colors

 What the Trip is Like

 The trip is Level 5, Strenuous, according to our trip grading system.
 This is an active adventure for fit, experienced hikers who enjoy the challenge of steep ascents and descents and don’t mind the exposure of steep, narrow trails at altitudes of up to 10,433 feet (the summit of Yari-ga-take).
-On two of the hikes in particular (Day 5 and Day 9), you will be hiking and scrambling for up to 8-9 (Day 5) hours while carrying a pack with your overnight belongings at moderate to high altitudes.
+On two of the hikes in particular (Day 4 and Day 9), you will be hiking and scrambling for up to 6-9 hours (Day 4) hours while carrying a pack with your overnight belongings at moderate to high altitudes.
 The hikes up Yari-ga-take and Tata-yama are not technically difficult—a mixture of straight hiking and scrambling with the use of fixed cables and ladders—but they feature a continuous vertical ascent with some exposure and are not for those who have a fear of heights!
 Agility and sure-footedness are also important qualities to be comfortable on these steep routes.
-Please note: On Days 5 and 6, we also offer wonderful non-strenuous hiking options for those who do not want to do the big Yari-ga-take hike.

 We strongly urge you make a special effort to get in good condition by walking, bicycling, swimming, or other forms of exercise.
 Altitude should not be a problem on this trip.
 However, some people still find they get a few problems when they first reach high altitude.
 Slight headache and sleeplessness in the huts are the most common problems.
 Remember, in Japan we will often be sleeping on futons and eating at floor level, so it is important that you are able to sit down on and get up off the floor without much difficulty.
 A word about bathing: In the Japanese-style bath (onsen), bathing is a communal activity, with the sexes segregated; thus, this trip is not for the very modest!
 Showering with (or without) soap is done in an adjacent shower prior to getting the bath.
 The sizes of baths varies from tiny tubs to huge pools.
 Generally baths can handle about a dozen people at a time.